 See all 1Password prices here >

-- Supports all major operating systems and most of the popular browsers
+- ✅ Works across all major operating systems and popular browsers

 And if you want to check some of 1Password’s competitors first, here is the full list of our password manager content: